er1927/blog-blog/blogposts/post_01.md

 But, more often than not...

-My first time collaborating in a group setting was in a hackathon for a non-profit food delivery operation.
+My first time collaborating in a group setting was in a hackathon for a [non-profit food delivery operation](https://lasagnalove.org/).
 It was supposed to last 48 hours, but weeks later I was still corresponding with organizer, trying to get the JIRA credentials needed to fix general access issues.
-In actuality, all the time I spent working on that project I didn't type a single line of code-I communicated with designers and fellow front end developers, organizers and managers, I answered questions on the Slack channel, and I reported different tech issues as they arose-like the zoom meeting rooms kicking people out for no apparent reason.
+In actuality, all the time I spent working on that project I didn't type a single line of code-I communicated with designers and fellow front end developers, organizers and managers, I answered questions on the Slack channel, and I reported different tech issues as they arose-like the zoom meeting rooms kicking attendees out for no apparent reason.

-My second time collaborating in a group setting was for a volunteer project at Chingu.
+My second time collaborating in a group setting was for a volunteer project at [Chingu](https://www.chingu.io/).
 It was four of us in the beginning, and technically only two at the end.
 This time I did get to write code-and a lot of it, but I also ended up spending more time dealing with human beings than with VSCode.
 At first we had to deal with a teammate who claimed to be working, but who couldn't show his work.
 And when we managed to get that situation under control-turns out this one team member just didn't have the time to work on this project and was having a hard time accepting it- another teammate turned out to be quite underqualified for the task at hand, and, most troubling, unwilling to independently seek answers to their questions.
 You know, Google.
 I personally spent hours with them going over how to use Github to get the ball rolling, you know, the basics: what is a fork, what is a branch, why you need to update your code every time a merge's been approved, and so on.